 The main 3 types of flute are the standard, piccolo and harmony flutes.
 I'm going to talk you through these flutes and the features of them.

 Standard flutes are available for all levels and abilities.
 This makes them a great instrument to learn.
-You can purchase Sonata and Nuvo flutes at great prices.
+You can purchase Montreux and Nuvo flutes at great prices.
 Along with great Yamaha packages available as well.

 Standard flute is about 2 feet long and made of silver, gold or platinum.
 When played in an orchestra the flute usually plays the melody.

-Our most popular flute is the Sonata, which is available as a standard straight-head model, or for the younger/smaller player, as a curved-head model (which also contains the straight head for when the child grows!).
+Our most popular flute is the Montreux, which is available as a standard straight-head model, or for the younger/smaller player, as a curved-head model (which also contains the straight head for when the child grows!).

 Higher-end, semi-professional Flutes have the same key structure and design, but the added quality is achieved through the use of a solid silver headjoint; precious metal = precious and deeper tone!
 You will not find bwetter value for money when looking for this sold silver variant, than the wonderful Montreux Flute.